A Level Computer Science

 Progress is measured regularly using a range of informal assessment techniques.

-- Component 1: Programming and System development 40%
+- Component 1: Computer Systems 40%

-- Component 2: Computer Architecture, Data, Communication and Applications 40%
+- Component 2: Algorithms and programming 40%

-- Component 3: Programmed Solution to a problem 20%
+- Component 3: Programming project 20%

 - Progression Pathway